mateuszsokola/sf-fs/README.md

 # sf-fs

-All unit test are skipped so the failing test do not pollute your console output.
 You can use your favorite code editor.

 ## Rules